 - Follow the guidelines of the EPA or other governmental agencies for the proper disposal of hazardous materials such as engine oil, diesel fuel and engine coolant.
-Consult Discountequipment. - Never dispose of hazardous materials irresponsibly by dumping them into a sewer, on the ground, or into ground water or waterways. - Failure to follow these procedures may seriously harm the environment. - Never attempt to modify the engine's design or safety features such as defeating the engine speed limit control. - Modifications may impair the engine's safety and performance characteristics and shorten the engine's life.
+Consult the local authorities or reclamation facility. - Never dispose of hazardous materials irresponsibly by dumping them into a sewer, on the ground, or into ground water or waterways. - Failure to follow these procedures may seriously harm the environment. - Never attempt to modify the engine's design or safety features such as defeating the engine speed limit control. - Never attempt to adjust the low or high idle speed limit screw.
+This may impair the safety and performance of the machine and shorten its life.
+If adjustment is ever required, contact Discountequipment - Modifications may impair the engine's safety and performance characteristics and shorten the engine's life.
 Any alterations to this engine may void its warranty.
 Be sure to use YANMAR genuine replacement parts.